Denise Hines: Education and scientific career

 Hines received a B.S. degree in psychology in 1995 from the College of the Holy Cross.
-In 1997 she enrolled in the graduate program at Boston University, where she obtained her Ph.D in 2003 writing a thesis on domestic violence under the mentorship of Kimberly Saudino.
+In 1997 she enrolled in the graduate program at Boston University, where she obtained her Ph.D. in 2003 writing a thesis on domestic violence under the mentorship of Kimberly Saudino.
 For the subsequent two years, she was a post-doc at the Family Research Laboratory and Crimes Against Children Research Center at the University of New Hampshire, where she worked with Murray A. Straus and David Finkelhor.
 In 2007, she joined the faculty in the Department of Psychology at Clark University, where she co-directs the Clark Anti-Violence Education Program.
 She is also the director of the Family Impact Seminars, for state politicians and policymakers.

 Scientific research

 Hines studies the effectiveness of college prevention and intervention services for sexual assault, dating violence and stalking.
 She does this at her own university, by designing and evaluating the effectiveness of various interventions at the Clark Anti-Violence Education (CAVE) program.

-In a series of projects, Hines have studied the physical and mental health of male victims of domestic violence from their female partners, as well as the mental and physical health of children that has witnessed domestic violence in their homes.
+In a series of projects, Hines have studied the physical and mental health of male victims of domestic violence from their female partners, as well as the mental and physical health of children that have witnessed domestic violence in their homes.